---

 ## Do we need schema for LLM citations?

-* Adhere strictly to established structured data guidelines.
+* Follow all official structured data guidelines.

 ## How do we stop AI from repeating stale pricing or features?

 **Stop AI from repeating stale pricing or features by publishing a "truth block" with explicit pricing or feature information, adding "Last updated," and refreshing immediately after product changes.** The faster you update the source of truth, the faster AI answers correct themselves.
-This strategy ensures that generative engines prioritize current data over cached information.

 * Publish a "truth block" with explicit pricing or feature information.

-* Add "Last updated" to the content module.
+* Add "Last updated."

-* Refresh the source of truth immediately after product changes.
+* Refresh immediately after product changes.

 ## Can monitoring tools replace answer objects?